In Retirement Planning, Superannuation

 The end of the financial year is a natural checkpoint to review your investment options, rebalance if needed, and ensure your super fund’s strategy aligns with your retirement timeline.

-Action: Log in to your super fund and review your current investment allocation.
-If you are unsure whether your mix is appropriate for your age and risk profile, this is exactly the type of question a financial adviser can help with.
+Log in to your super fund and review your current allocation.
+If unsure whether your mix suits your age and risk profile, this is exactly the type of question a financial adviser can help with.

-If you have worked for multiple employers over your career, you may have super scattered across several funds.
-Each account typically charges its own administration fees and insurance premiums.
+Super spread across several funds means each account charges its own administration fees and insurance premiums.
 Over time, this duplication quietly erodes your balance.

 If your spouse earns less than $40,000 per year, you may be eligible for a spouse contribution tax offset of up to $540 when you contribute to their super.
 The receiving spouse’s total super balance must be below $2 million (as at 30 June 2025; rising to $2.1 million from 1 July 2026).